musikalkemist/PySummarizer/README.md

    # create a summary which is at most 100 words long
    summary = ps.summarize(text)
 ```
-Optionally, you can specify the max length of the summary in no. of words passing it as the second argument of 'summarize'
+Optionally, you can specify the max length of the summary in no. of words passing it as the second argument of 'summarize' (default max length = 150 words):
 ```python
    ...
    # create a summary which is at most 100 words long